sharshi/Morning-Dash/README.md

  - User can sign up, sign in, and sign out
  - User can save personal settings for each other MVP.

-### User onboarding (first login) settings (from home screen)
+### User Signup (first login) settings (from home screen)
- - user logs in with google + link their google calendar
+ - user signs up then can link their google calendar
- - onboarding allows them to set up their home and work location
+ - Sign up form allows them to set up their home and work location
  - set up their daily commute (home, work, work-arrival, work-leave)

 ### Transit: